SapphireDb/sapphiredb-js/projects/ng-sapphiredb/README.md

 SapphireDb is an open source library that enables you to easily create your own application with realtime data synchronization.

 Build amazing reactive applications with realtime data synchronization and get the best results of your project.
-SapphireDb should serve as a self hosted alternative to firebase and also gives you an alternative to SignalR.
+SapphireDb should serve as a self hosted alternative to firebase realtime database and firestore and also gives you an alternative to SignalR.

 Check out the documentation for more details: [Documentation](https://sapphire-db.com/)